Home / Blog / The Top 7 Greatest Racehorses in History

 Black Caviar

 Black Caviar was stout in build, but you would never think that when you saw her start to race.
 Although she was a stocky horse, when she was moving, she was fluid and light.
 Have you ever heard the famous saying, “Float like a butterfly, sting like a bee?”
 This quote was the essence of Black Caviar.
-She was strong and powerful, yet graceful and extremely agile when she was racing.
+She was powerful, yet graceful and extremely agile when she was racing.

 • The first horse outside of Europe to win the European Champion Sprinter